Home

 “Theodor W. Adorno, Philosophical Elements of a Theory of Society,” Marx&Philosophy Review of Books, February 1, 2021

-Review of “Ashley Bohrer, Marxism and Intersectionality.
+“Ashley Bohrer, Marxism and Intersectionality.
 Race, Gender, Class and Sexuality under Contemporary Capitalism,” Marx&Philosophy Review of Books, January 27, 2021.

 Publications in Press